apap77/ukkonen/README.md

 ## Functions

 This module features basic functionalities of suffix tree.
-Assume that we initially constructed a suffix tree with string *mississippi*.
+Assume that we initially construct a suffix tree with string *mississippi*.

 ```python
 st = SuffixTree('mississippi')